thiagofborn/enterprise-01/enterprise-landing-zone.md

 2. Creating a new GitHub repo

-Got to your GitHub account and create a new repo.
+Go to your GitHub account and create a new repo.

 ```
 echo "# enterprise-01" >> README.md